 The broken gravestone of Henry Skelton, who died, aged 30, two months after his appointment by Brooke as Resident of Kuching (here called Sarawak Proper).
 The cause of death was listed as "dynamic and intermittent fever."

 "...erected by the rajah as a memorial of his public services, private worth and tried fidelity."

-Brereton was ambushed near Skrang, lost a colleague in that attack, and survived only to be killed shortly by dysentery.
+Brereton was ambushed near Skrang, lost a colleague in that attack, and survived only to be soon killed by dysentery.
 He had been in the country six years.